pyodide/micropip/docs/project/usage.md

     - a URL
   - _must not_  request any `[extras]`

+Multiple constraints of the same canonical name are merged.

 Invalid constraints will be silently discarded, or logged if `verbose` is provided.

 ```python